fintechntrusts2020/Replica-Economics/_pages/projects.md

 ## Replica GPS Forex Token

-Late 2021, Replica will create a token directly associated with Forex and MT4.
+Replica will create a token directly associated with Forex and MT4.
 Replica supporters will be able to purchase GPS Forex Tokens and earn monthly yields.
-We will provide more information soon.
+This section will be updated accordingly as new developments occur.